Interview with vocalist/guitarist Piet Sielck

 Not really.
 I was happy for him, when he showed me the first record they did with Helloween, but at that time I had not to much music on my mind… I was more interested in girls, haha.
 And no, I don’t feel any regrets about this.
 I have a career on my own which does fit to my life I’m in a lot better that Kai’s.
 Maybe if I would have not left I would be still together with Kai in Iron Fist being on tour 200 days per year, haha… which is honestly not desired by me.
 So I am happy in how things turned out for me and so is Kai.
 That’s all ;-).

-I believe that your first album that you were credited as producer was for Gamma Ray’s debut HEADING FOR TOMORROW?
+I believe that your first album. where you are credited as producer, was for Gamma Ray’s debut HEADING FOR TOMORROW?
 What memories do you have from working on that album?

 Actually it was more or less a coincidence that I started to work with Kai on the album.
 At the time I was based in Los Angeles where I just dropped my audio engineering school because there wasn’t much they were teaching me ;-).
 I just went back to Germany because of some family business ready to go back to a better school/institute.
 But during my stay Kai sort of talked me into to let go of that school and rather take the opportunity to work with him in Hannover on the first Gammaray album.
 So we took off to Hannover and stayed there for almost 5 months.
 I must say, that I really learned a lot during that time

-I have to say, you’ve been around, played with, worked with, or are acquainted with all of my personal fav bands (yes I’m a sucker for German Power metal: Helloween, Gamma Ray, Blind Guardian, Primal Fear, and of course Iron Savior!!!).
-From your perspective, what is it about this scene and group of people that makes it so fucking awesome?? haha \,,/
+I have to say, you’ve been around, played with, worked with, or are acquainted with, ALL of my personal fav bands (yes I’m a sucker for German Power metal: Helloween, Gamma Ray, Blind Guardian, Primal Fear, and of course Iron Savior!!!).
+From your perspective, what is it about this scene and group of people that makes it so awesome?? haha \,,/

 Well, all those bands have kinda the same roots.
 We are all about the same age and have been growing up with the NWOBHM… all named bands are somehow pioneers in taking that NWOBHM to Germany and in adding the speed factor to it creating a new style.
 So I guess in the end it’s the constant quality that is delivered and the originality